xDragan/Repositori-Parallax/README.md

 Extract all the archives of the prototype folder and execute the release.exe file to play.

 You can move with the arrows, (right, left, down).
-You can roll pressing c while you're running or not (but pressing a direction).
+You can roll pressing C while you're running or not (but pressing a direction).
-You can also roll when you're you're hanged. you can shoot pressing z.
+You can also roll when you're you're hanged. you can shoot pressing Z.
+You can throw dynamite pressing L.
 To activate GODMODE press G.

 https://docs.google.com/document/d/1K-VrUWBbR4nnkExs_ooXRPzrOtSBx4APVlgG-u9j8ds/edit